exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 ### Transaction Execution

 Every transaction in Exonum has business logic of the blockchain attached, which is encapsulated in the `Transaction` trait.
-This trait includes the `verify` method to check the integrity of the transaction, and the `execute` method which contains logic applied to the storage when a transaction is executed.
+This trait includes the `execute` method which contains logic applied to the storage when a transaction is executed.
 The `Transaction` trait needs to be implemented for all transactions which are to be used in Exonum.

-In our case, `verify` for the timestamping transaction checks the transaction signature, while `execute` performs the following operations:
+`execute` performs the following operations:

 1. Gets the current time value provided by the Time Oracle.
 If the system cannot get the time value, it will output the corresponding error.